monolithgoon/momentum-trend-notification-bot/src/analytics/leaderboard__wip/KineticsCalculator.md

    4. **Boost Ratios**
       - Boost metrics compare short-term to long-term horizon slopes, intended to signal acceleration potential.
-      - Current implementation hard-codes L3 vs L8 boosts; this must be made configurable to align with future dynamic strategies.
+      - Current implementation hard-codes L3 vs L8 velAccBoostFns; this must be made configurable to align with future dynamic strategies.

    5. **Output Contract**
       - The `raw` map contains unadjusted slope values.
       - The `normalized` map contains scaled values if normalization was enabled for that metric.
-      - The `boosts` map contains ratio-based metrics for horizon comparison.
+      - The `velAccBoostFns` map contains ratio-based metrics for horizon comparison.

    6. **Error Handling**
       - Insufficient data (fewer snapshots than required) results in zero